 1. If you planned carefully you should arrive at and set up camp early enough to have time to relax and do some scouting.
 Aside from obviously finding the best spots for compositions, scouting also gives you an opportunity to get to know your subject better.

 2. Walk through the entire area, and look beyond the obvious.
 While the big snowcapped mountain may be the obvious dominant element, there may be other compositions more subtle yet just as inspiring.
 It’s easy to focus your attention on the main scene during golden hour and completely miss something even better in the opposite direction.

 3. Be aware of where the sun will rise and set in relation to the landscape.
 That perfect composition may be in shadow during morning and evening golden hours.
 This is particularly true in deep narrow valleys.

 4. Be observant of cloud and weather patterns.
 Some mountain ranges are prone to dramatic midday storms.
-However at sunset and sunrise the sky may be devoid of any clouds.
-Of course in some areas the opposite may be true.
+However, at sunset and sunrise, the sky may be devoid of any clouds.
+Of course, in some areas, the opposite may be true.
 That gorgeous summit may be consistently shrouded in clouds at sunset.

 5. Look for key elements which can you can use in compositions.
 For a mountain scene, a foreground with a winding stream or a grouping of wildflowers can add movement and depth to the image.
-Objects such as boulders, a distant tent, or person can also add scale to the scene.
+Objects such as boulders, a distant tent, or a person can also add scale to the scene.

 Face it, backpacking and the related chores of camping are a lot of work.
-But it’s only one half of the work you’ll face when you’re there to make excellent images.
+But it’s only one-half of the work you’ll face when you’re there to make excellent images.
 While other parties are sitting around camp enjoying the sunset, or sleeping late the next morning, you need to be on the move.

 1. Don’t be in a rush, plan in extra days.
-Good light and photography rarely happens on your schedule.
+Good light and photography rarely happen on your schedule.
 An extra day or two in an area increases your chance of getting the light you want.

 2. Get accustomed to rising before dawn in the morning.
 How early you need to get up depends on how far you are from where you need to photograph.
 You can always get more sleep when you return to camp.